 For most artists, the gallery is the primary place outside the studio where new works are shown.
 Art dealers have a good concept of the tastes and types of interiors their clients prefer, and can give valuable advice about the style of frame to use.

-When selecting a frame, focus on the colors, scale and texture of the art, as well as the quality of materials.
-Closed-corner frames are crafted with special attention to the joints, which are filled and hand finished.
-This style may be too costly for artists on a budget, and this level of presentation is not required by most galleries.
-What are more often preferred (or required) are high quality moldings assembled professionally, chosen to complement the art.
-Artists can make a modest investment in a few tools to make frames of this type in-studio from molding stock.
+When selecting a frame, focus on the colors, scale, and texture of the art, as well as the quality of materials.
+Closed-corner frames are crafted with special attention to the joints, which are filled and hand-finished—but this style may be too costly for artists on a budget, and most galleries don't require this level of presentation.
+What galleries more often prefer (or require) are high-quality moldings assembled professionally, chosen to complement the art.
+Artists can make a modest investment in a few tools to assemble frames of this type in-studio from molding stock.
+For those who'd rather leave it to the experts, Blick's Online Custom Framing service offer made-to-order frames with conservation-grade materials—a professional solution at any scale.

-Whatever presentation you choose for your work, it should be purposefully chosen as a harmonious enhancement to the art.
-Poor presentation allows the overall effect to stray out of the artist’s control, risking an amateurish or shabby appearance.
-Good presentation demonstrates professionalism and seriousness, and communicates how highly you hope your audience will value your art.
+Whatever presentation you choose for your work, it should be a purposeful, harmonious enhancement to the art.
+Poor presentation allows the overall effect to stray out of the artist's control, risking an amateurish or shabby appearance.
+Good presentation demonstrates professionalism and seriousness—and communicates how highly you hope your audience will value your art.